tadwhitaker/Security_Engineer_Interview_Questions/security-interview-questions.md

    * Have I played CTF?
    * Would you decrypt a steganography image?
    * You're given an ip-based phone and asked me to decrypt the message in the phone.
    * What CND tools do you knowledge or experience with?
    * What is the difference between nmap -ss and nmap -st?
    * How would you filter xyz in Wireshark?
    * Given a sample packet capture - Identify the protocol, the traffic, and the likelihood of malicious intent.
    * If left alone in office with access to a computer, how would you exploit it?
-             * How do you fingerprint an iPhone like Uber did so you can monitor it even after wiping it?
+   * How do you fingerprint an iPhone so you can monitor it even after wiping it?
+   * How would you use CI/CD to improve security?
+   * You have a pipeline for Docker images.
+How would you design everything to ensure the proper security checks?
+   * How would you create a secret storage system?
+   * What technical skill or project are you working on for fun in your free time?
+   * How would you harden your work laptop if you needed it at Defcon?
+   * If you had to set up supply chain attack prevention, how would you do that?

-# Programming
+# Programming and Code

    * Code review a project and look for the vulnerability.
    * How would you conduct a security code review?